-Keyword Research is a lot of work, which is probably the reason many of us skip this step.
-However, identifying opportunity keywords (long-tailed keywords that your buyer personas would likely search) will help you optimize your content better.
+Keyword research is a lot of work, which is probably the reason many of us skip this step.
+However, identifying opportunity keywords (long tail keywords that your buyer personas would likely search) will help you optimize your content better.

 Once you have identified these key ideas, run an analysis of their corresponding related keywords using Google Keyword Planner.